Not Just Made For Mountains

 Non-Mulesed and Fully Traceable

-Our Merino wool is sourced from fully traceable, non-mulesed sheep farms in New Zealand, and is processed and knitted in Europe by eco-label certified spinners.
+Our Merino wool is sourced from fully traceable, non-mulesed sheep farms in New Zealand, and is processed and knitted in Thailand by eco-label certified spinners.

 Mulesing is a painful process carried out on sheep to prevent flystrike.
 It involves stripping the skin from a sheep’s backside to stop flies from laying eggs in the sheep’s wool.
 It’s a horrible and extremely cruel process - and in some cases the sheep that have been mulesed still end up suffering a long and painful death from flystrike.
 It’s the reason we have always used non-mulesed wool for all of our Merino base layers and knits.